Bike reviews have become ridiculously popular on this site…

 To me, the greatest value on this site is the education, but I do get it that you want to make an informed choice before spending money on a bike.
 And you want an honest review, too.

-As for my Trance 29er, the bike still gets ridden, and brake power meter videos are still trickling out with that steed.
+As for my Trance 29er, the bike still gets ridden, and BrakeAce videos are still trickling out with that steed.
 I’ve even just serviced the suspension yesterday.
 Who would have thought it would make such a difference…

-I will not be selling this bike any time soon.
+There Trance 29er is a great bike and I will not be selling it any time soon.

 You can also see my older review of the Anthem Adv 27.5.
 Another great bike.